-This chapter describes the approach to verifications of household information on or after the implementation of the Housing Opportunity through Modernization Act (HOTMA).
-Verifications for PHA actions effective prior to the HOTMA compliance date will be conducted in accordance with Chapter 7A.
-The HOTMA compliance date is January 01, 2025, but subject to change based on HUD guidance.
+This chapter describes the approach to verifications of household information on or after the implementation of the Housing Opportunity through Modernization Act (HOTMA) on January 01, 2025.
+Verifications for PHA actions effective prior to January 01, 2025 will be conducted in accordance with Chapter 7A.